renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 ## Repository onboarding

-Once you have enabled Renovate on a repository, you will receive a "Configure Renovate" Pull Request looking something like this:
+Once you have enabled Renovate on a repository, you will get a "Configure Renovate" Pull Request looking something like this:

 ![Onboarding](../assets/images/onboarding.png)